abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Session Lifecycle Management

-Session management is left to the implementation of the SPMA Service.
+Session management is left to the implementation of the Redfish Service.
 This includes orphaned session timeout and number of simultaneous open sessions.

-* **An SPMA Service shall provide login sessions compliant with this specification.**
+* **A Redfish Service shall provide login sessions compliant with this specification.**

 ##### Login Sessions

-For functionality requiring multiple SPMA operations, a standard Login session is specified.
+For functionality requiring multiple Redfish operations, a standard Login session is specified.
 The URI used for session management is specified in the /redfish resource with the property "SessionService".

 ```json
 {